# # # #

 WFS Conference Memories

-2013 WFS Conference Reminiscing
+2017 WFS Conference Reminiscing

-June 7, 8, & 9, 2013 at DeSales University Center Valley, Pennsylvania
+June 9, 10, & 11, 2017 at DeSales University in Center Valley, Pennsylvania

 # # # # #

 Another fantastic weekend for Women for Sobriety and 4C women!
-We had 116 members booked in at DeSales University Campus in Center Valley, Pennsylvania from June 7, 8, & 9, 2013.
+We had 115 members booked in at DeSales University Campus in Center Valley, Pennsylvania from June 9, 10, & 11, 2017.

-As many of you know, this weekend conference is WFS’s MAIN FUNDRAISING EVENT for the entire year… so we devote a great deal of time and resources in getting information distributed and encourage a lot of participation from the women who use our program in their recovery.
-There were a variety of events from Thursday through Sunday afternoon where generous donations were given in love and received with gratitude… tons of conference raffle tickets sold, the ever fun and popular Thursday T-Shirt Swap fundraiser, members donated a large amount of gently used books to raise funds at our bookstore, hand-made booklet covers were created and donated by members from California, volunteer group moderators ‘passed the hat’ at f2f meetings, women ‘rounded up’ as they paid for booklets, extra donations were added to auction totals, the coffee collection jar filled up at the dormitory, generous members donated items in quantity to raise funds, dorm room key deposits were donated back to WFS, and, last but not the least, our Saturday afternoon annual fundraising auction was held (a total of 323 items went up for bid!)…and so the GRAND TOTAL IN DONATIONS COLLECTED OVER 4 DAYS = $14,380.57.
+This weekend conference has become one of the main fundraising events for the organization… so we devote a great deal of time and resources in getting information distributed and encourage a lot of participation from the women who use our program in their recovery.
+Generous donations were given in love and received with gratitude… tons of conference raffle tickets were sold, the ever fun and popular Thursday T-Shirt Swap fundraiser was a hoot, members donated a nice selection of gently used books to raise funds at our bookstore, hand-made booklet covers were created and donated by members from Tuscaloosa Alabama, volunteer group moderators ‘passed the hat’ at f2f meetings, women ‘rounded up’ as they paid for Ginger’s new CD, and extra donations were added to auction totals; Susie’s Long Island group donated the cost for us to have lovely tea and coffee social at our auction, generous members donated items in quantity to raise funds, dorm room key deposits were given back to WFS, and, last but not the least, our Saturday afternoon annual fundraising auction was held (a total of 263 items went up for bid!)…and so the GRAND TOTAL IN DONATIONS COLLECTED OVER 4 DAYS = $13,390.80.

 The spirit of generosity was truly in the air and in the hearts of our members that weekend.
 An amazing amount of positive, empowering energy was created!
-Thank you to all our friends and family and 4C sisters who contributed items for the auction and the bookstore.
+Thank you to all our friends and family and 4C sisters who contributed items for the auction and the variety of fundraisers.
 WFS is ever so grateful for the financial and material support we continue to receive for our annual conference and auction.

 Thank you to all who participated in raising much needed funds throughout the conference weekend!!
 See you next year!
-(June 6, 7, & 8, 2014 @ DeSales University) ~Becky Fenner, WFS Director
+(June 8, 9, & 10, 2018 @ DeSales University) ~Becky Fenner, WFS Director